-With pin drop or hydraulic landing gear be sure to secure each leg with pin before leaving semitrailer unattended.
+With pin drop stands, be sure to secure each leg with pin before leaving semitrailer unattended.

+a.
 Lower the pin drop landing gear to the ground.
-Hydraulically raise front end of semitrailer until next hole in landing gear is available.
 Pin through both inner and outer legs of landing gear.
-Hydraulically lower semitrailer onto legs.

 Always grip crank handle securely with both hands.
 Never shift landing gear under load.
 Never leave the gears in neutral or the crank unsecured.